Multiple bird species use our coastlines as their nesting grounds. Which birds have you spotted?

 Besides the thick bill that gives it its name, this tern has a relatively stocky build and broad wings.
 Typically seen in leisurely flight over marshes, hawking for insects in the air or swooping down to take prey from the water or the ground; unlike typical terns, rarely dives into water for fish.
 On the ground, walks better than most terns.
 Widespread in warmer parts of the world, but local in North America, mainly in southeast.
 Generally found only in small numbers.

 A very large, unmistakable shorebird of Atlantic and Gulf Coast beaches.
-Solitary or in family groups in summer, American Oystercatchers may gather in large flocks in winter.
+Solitary or in family groups in summer, Florida’s year-round population of approximately four hundred nesting pairs of oystercatchers is augmented by an influx of more than 1,500 migratory birds each winter.

 An inconspicuous, pale little bird, easily overlooked as it runs around on white sand beaches, or on the salt flats around lakes in the arid west.
 Where it lives on beaches, its nesting attempts are often disrupted by human visitors who fail to notice that they are keeping the bird away from its nest; as a result, the Snowy Plover populations have declined in many coastal regions.
 Formerly considered to belong to the same species as the Kentish Plover of the Old World.